mkennedy04/kno/README.md

 Original K bar github repository!

 Lots of valuable stuff in here...
-Planning build and actual website and redeploy using HUGO.
+Planning build an actual website and redeploy using HUGO.